 In so doing, he made it possible to funnel billions of dollars in infrastructure finance towards the restoration of forests and the maintenance of meadows, streams, and rivers — echoing a similar move by Peru last year and accelerating a decades-old trend towards the use of “natural infrastructure” to manage water supplies.”

 The shift in thinking is a welcome one, as conservation moves from simply being “a nice idea” to an absolutely critical part of the State’s water infrastructure.

 California is following a trend that has been adopted by many countries and municipalities all over the world already and look forward to seeing the results of this appearing in higher legislation.

 This bill is a small step that will hopefully lead to more watershed investment and better preservation of these important and critical water sources.

 Infrastructure management as a discipline involves thinking and managing infrastructure service delivery holistically, by taking a long-term and lifecycle approach.

 The integrated management of watersheds is a logical management progression, that will assist in ensuring the long-term sustainability of required service delivery.

-This integrated management approach also provides the opportunity to understand and integrate management of ecology into the wider watershed management practices, and to provide multiple benefits to the natural environment, and the sustainable quality and quantity of water extracted.
+This integrated asset management approach also provides the opportunity to understand and integrate management of ecology into the wider watershed management practices, and to provide multiple benefits to the natural environment, and the sustainable quality and quantity of water extracted.